Azikenp/OMDB/README.md

 # 🎬 Movie Search App

-A React-based movie search application that uses the OMDb API to fetch and display movie results with pagination.
+A React-based movie search application that uses the OMDb API to fetch and display movie results.
 Built with **React, TypeScript, Axios, and Tailwind CSS**.

 ## 🚀 Features